arkiix/ToasterRSACTFTool/README.md

 ## Attack/Decrypt RSA

-To attack or decrypt RSA, provide all the data you have.
-The tool will start attacking when you give it data that is not enough to decrypt.
+To attack or decrypt RSA provide it with all data you have.
+In case you provide it with insufficient data for decrypting, the tool will attack.

 ## Encrypt RSA

-To encrypt the message, you must use --encrypt "message".
-Keys are automatically generated and displayed to you, saved in /keys.
-You can use your own key for encryption, then you need to add --keys path_to_key.
+To encrypt a message use --encrypt "message".
+Keys are generated and displayed in the console and saved automatically in /keys.
+To use your own encryption key - add

+    --key path_to_key

 ### Encryption using generated keys